Attention

 - If you have questions about this opportunity, please contact Bonnie Holladay at bonnie.holladay@state.co.us.
 Please include "Mini-Grants Question" in the email subject line.

-- Please be advised that your question and the provided answer will be posted on the Q and A website, with your name and contact information redacted.
+- Please be advised that your question and the provided answer will be posted in the Q and A Document, with your name and contact information redacted.

-- Questions and answers will be posted on this webpage on an ongoing basis until the application deadline on December 18, 2024.
+- Questions and answers will be posted in the Q and A Document on an ongoing basis until the application deadline on December 18, 2024.

 To apply for this opportunity